Socialist Federal Republic of Yugoslavia: Railways

 The railway system in Yugoslavia was operated by the Yugoslav Railways.
-Much of the infrastructure was inherited from the pre-WWII period, and SFRY period was marked by the extension and electrification of the rails.
+Much of the infrastructure was inherited from the pre-WWII period, and the SFRY period was marked by the extension and electrification of the rails.
 Electric and diesel locomotives were introduced in number from the 1960s onwards.
 Much of the early rolling stock were European produced, while with time were being replaced with domestically built locomotives, mostly from Rade Končar and carriages, mostly from GOŠA.
 The main two projects during SFRY period were electrification of the Zagreb–Belgrade railway, and the building of the highly challenging Belgrade–Bar railway.
 Yugoslav railways operated a number of international services, such as the Orient Express.

 Roads

 The core of the road network in Yugoslavia was the Brotherhood and Unity Highway which was a highway that stretched over 1182 km, from the Austrian border at Rateče near Kranjska Gora in the northwest via Ljubljana, Zagreb, Belgrade and Skopje to Gevgelija on the Greek border in the southeast.
 It was the main modern highway in the country, connecting four constituent republics.
 It was the pioneer highway in Central-Eastern Europe, and the main link between Central and Western Europe with South-Eastern Europe and Middle East.
 Construction began on the initiative of President Tito.
 The first section between Zagreb and Belgrade was built with the effort of the Yugoslav People's Army and volunteer Youth Work Actions and was opened in 1950.
 The section between Ljubljana and Zagreb was built by 54,000 volunteers in less than eight months in 1958.